UpLib/Liberland/settlement/Danube-branches.md

 ----------------------------
 There are at least 2 temporary Danube branches going inside Liberland (see the [maps](/general-doc/maps.md)).
 Part of the year, those branches are disconnected from the Danube (the Danube water level being too low), and the other part, when the Danube is high enough, the branches are reconnected to the Danube.
+(To see more old branches, see https://e-liberland.org/liberland-map/ and use TopoMap Croatia (TK25) as background).
 <br>

 Danube branch east of Liberland